LEE -- Five-foot, three-inch players don't often dominate in high school basketball.

 "They're a very young team.
 It's a shame they're closing down [at the end of the year].
 They have some good players."

-Wellington was referring to the school's Board of Regents' decision this past fall to shut the school's
+Wellington was referring to the school's Board of Regents' decision this past fall to shut the school's doors in the wake of declining academic performance.

 Lee jumped out to an 11-0 lead after three minutes, due in large part to their all-court pressure.
 The New Leadership guards crumbled under Lee's double-teaming and gave up the ball a half-dozen times without crossing halfcourt.